SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 - **Update status:** Defines how the variable is updated in Cumulocity IoT.
 - **Send measurement:** Create a measurement when the value of the variable is changed.
 - **Raise alarm:** Create an alarm if a given mask matches with the value of the variable ((value & mask) == mask).
 Therefore, it is possible to raise alarms on single bits of e.g. an Unsigned8 variable, like the Error-Register.
-- **Raise event:** Create an event, whenever the value of the variable is changed.
+- **Send event:** Create an event, whenever the value of the variable is changed.

 After adding variables to the new device protocol, they are listed in the **Variables** section of the device protocol.
 All variables are grouped by the given display category, i.e. variables with same category are grouped together.